 Although social media is a fun space to work in, embarking on social communication on behalf of the University should be part of a comprehensive communications strategy.
-Before you create a social media account, please schedule a consultation and consider these important questions and tips.
+Before you create a social media account, please complete the DU Social application and consider these important questions and tips.

 What is your strategy?

 Identify the purpose of the social media page you are developing.
 Who will be your audience?
 Just as you would for other communication channels, identify and prioritize your social audiences.
 Before you launch a new page, and even if you've already established one, ask yourself these strategic questions: